Characters of Ackley Bridge: Farida Nawaz

-Farida Nawaz (portrayed by Anu Hasan) is the wife of Sadiq, and the mother of Alya (Maariah Hussain) and Riz (Nohail Mohammed).
+Farida Nawaz (portrayed by Anu Hasan) is married to Sadiq and the mother of Alya (Maariah Hussain) and Riz (Nohail Mohammed).
 Sadiq has various affairs with other women, and Royal Television Society wrote that Farida knows of his affairs, but "turns a blind eye" as long as it does not become a scandal.
 Riz invites Cory Wilson (Sam Retford) over to the Nawaz's house for dinner, and after he leaves, Farida discovers her jewellery is missing.
 They later learn that Sadiq has been selling her jewellery since he is running out of money.
 Due to losing their business and family home, they are forced to move in with Farida's sister.
 After Sadiq learns that Kacey 'Spud' Gartside (Zara Salim) is his daughter, he tells Farida that he will not associate with her if she wants.
 However, she tells him that he has a responsibility to Spud as her father.